parsahl0707/CSC-4710-Project-02/README.md

 ## Installation

-1. Start a web server with the contents of the "Frontend" directory
-   - (Recommended) If you are using XAMPP, copy the contents of the "Frontend" directory into the XAMPP "htdocs" directory and start XAMPP
-   - Alternatively, you can use Python HTTP Server by running the following command in the "Frontend" directory: `python3 -m http.server`
-2. Create a MySQL database for the backend
+1. Create a MySQL database for the backend
-   - Create a database called "csc_4710_project_02"
+   - Create a database called "csc_4710_project_02" according to the "Development-Tools/SQL-Queries/create-database.sql" file
    - Create tables according to the "Development-Tools/SQL-Queries/tables.sql" file
-3. Create the ".env" file in the "Backend" directory with the following structure:
+2. Create the ".env" file in the "Backend" directory:

 ```
 PORT=5050